stayfor21/Warning-system-with-GSM/docs/firmware-architecture.md

 Filtered values are used for:

-- temperature alarm detection;
+* temperature alarm detection;
-- gas alarm detection;
+* gas alarm detection;
-- adaptive LED brightness;
+* adaptive LED brightness;
-- system diagnostics.
+* system diagnostics.

 This improves system stability and reduces false triggering.

+The GSM notification flow diagram also includes a data validation and filtering stage.
+In the current firmware, this concept is implemented through filtered sensor values and the `sensorErrorCondition()` check.

 ## Alarm Detection